-The casing or body of the tire is usually made up of rubber-coated layers of nylon fabric which extend from bead to bead.
-This fabric, which is anchored around the bead bundles, is a structural member of the tire to give it shape and strength.
+A The carcass or body of the tire is usually made up of rubber-coated layers of nylon fabric which extend from bead to bead.
+This fabric, which is anchored to the bead bundles, is a structural member of the tire to give it shape and strength.